projectcalico/calico/master/reference/calicoctl/commands/index.md

 ---
-title: calicoctl CLI user reference
+title: CLI user reference
 ---

 The command line tool, `calicoctl`, makes it easy to manage Calico network and security policy.

-This user reference is organized in sections based on the top level command options of calicoctl.
+This section is a command line reference for calicoctl, organised based on the command hierarchy.

 ## Top level help